Africa

 Day 5

-This morning we set off early, transferring 1-hour by road with our guides & porters to the starting point of the Annapurna Hiking Trail - one of the most famous treks in the world, due to its spectacular mountain scenery and cultural encounters.
+This morning we drive 3-hours to Pokhara, where we will change to a 4x4 vehicle and continue 1-hour to Nayapul.
+For the final leg of the journey we will off-road for 1-hour to Kimche, driving through Modi River with our guides & porters to the starting point of the Annapurna Hiking Trail - one of the most famous treks in the world, due to its spectacular mountain scenery and cultural encounters.

 Day 6